UniPC: A Unified Predictor-Corrector Framework for Fast Sampling of Diffusion Models: Experiments

 \paragrapha{Comparisons with more NFE.} To further evaluate the effectiveness of our UniPC, we also perform experiments with 10$\sim$25 NFE.
 Specifically, we perform guided sampling on ImageNet 256$\times$256~\cite{deng2009imagenet} with guidance scale $8.0$ and compare our UniPC with more existing methods including DDIM, DPM-Solver, PNDM, DEIS, and DPM-Solver++.
 We summarize the results in Table~\ref{tab:more_steps}, where some results of the previous methods are from~\cite{lu2022dpmsolverpp}.
 The results clearly demonstrate that our UniPC surpasses previous methods by a large margin.

+\paragrapha{Inference speed and memory.} We test the wall-clock time of UniPC by sampling from a stable-diffusion model~\cite{rombach2022high} using a single NVIDIA RTX 3090 GPU and the results are shown in Table~\ref{tab:inference_speed}.
+We find the actual inference time of UniPC is very similar to DPM-Solver++~\cite{lu2022dpmsolverpp}.
+As for memory usage, it is only related to how many previous model outputs are stored.
+Therefore, our UniPC also costs similar memory to DPM-Solver++.
+For example, both UniPC-2 and DPM-Solver++(2M) cost about 6.3GB of memory when sampling from a stable-diffusion model.

 \paragrapha{Visualizations.} We provide a qualitative comparison between our UniPC and previous methods with only 7 NFE, as shown in Figure~\ref{fig:viz1}.
-We use different methods to perform guided sampling with guidance scale $s=8.0$ from a DPM trained on ImageNet 256$\times$256.
-We find that DEIS~ \cite{zhang2022fast} tends to crash with extremely few steps, while the sample generated by DDIM~\cite{song2020denoising} is relatively blurry.
-Compared with DPM-Solver++, the state-of-the-art method in guided sampling, our method can generate more plausible samples with more visual details.
-We also provide more qualitative results in Appendix~\ref{ap:more_results}.
+We use different methods to perform guided sampling with a guidance scale of 8.0 from a DPM trained on ImageNet 256$\times$256.
+We find DEIS~ \cite{zhang2022fast} tends to crash with extremely few steps, while the sample generated by DDIM~\cite{song2020denoising} is relatively blurry.
+Compared with DPM-Solver++, the state-of-the-art method in guided sampling, UniPC can generate more plausible samples with better visual details.
+We further compare the sampling quality of our method UniPC and DPM-Solver++ using Stable-Diffusion-XL, a newly released model that can generate $1024\times 1024$ images.
+The results in Figure~\ref{fig:txt2image_sdxl} show that our method consistently generates more realistic images with fewer visual flaws.

 \paragrapha{Limitations and broader impact.} Despite the effectiveness of UniPC, it still lags behind training-based methods such as~\cite{salimans2022progressive}.
 How to further close the gap between training-free methods and training-based methods requires future efforts.
-Besides, like other methods designed for generative models, the abuse of UniPC may accelerate the generation of malicious content.